 - Use Form 2000 to apply for an Open Burn Permit.

 Contact Jefferson County Public Health Environmental Health Services for more information on obtaining burn permits at 303-271-5700.

-IMPORTANT: Check the Open Burn Forecast before the open burning of waste materials or vegetation.
+IMPORTANT: Check the Open Burn Forecast [external link] before the open burning of waste materials or vegetation.
 Open burning may be restricted due to air quality or red flag warnings.

 During Fire Restrictions & Bans